interactivereport/cellxgene_VIP/README.md

 bash ~/Downloads/Anaconda3-2020.02-Linux-x86_64.sh
 ```

-## 2. One step installation for VIPlight (without CLI for command line programming)
+## 2. One step installation for VIPlight (without CLI, Command Line Interface for programming)
 Clone the repo to your local,
 - For Linux users
 ```